Medical expert of the article

 - severe autonomic neuropathy (orthostatic hypotension, gastroparesis, enteropathy, loss of ability to recognize hypoglycemia).

-Relative contraindications to pregnancy in diabetes should be considered:
+Relative contraindications to pregnancy in diabetes mellitus should be considered:

-- Decompensation of the disease in the early period of pregnancy (the development of diabetic ketoacidosis during these periods increases the risk of fetal development abnormalities);
+- decompensation of the disease in the early period of pregnancy (the development of diabetic ketoacidosis during this period increases the risk of fetal developmental abnormalities);

-- combination of diabetes mellitus with severe concomitant diseases (for example, with chronic continuously-relapsing pyelonephritis, with active tuberculosis, diseases of the blood, heart, etc.).
+- a combination of diabetes mellitus with severe concomitant diseases (for example, chronic continuously recurring pyelonephritis, active tuberculosis, blood diseases, heart disease, etc.).

-Prophylaxis of gestational diabetes is to correct the removable risk factors for its development (especially obesity).
-Preventing complications of gestational diabetes (for the mother and fetus) is the early detection and active treatment (expansion of indications for insulin therapy) of this disease.
+Prevention of gestational diabetes consists of correcting the removable risk factors for its development (primarily obesity).
+Prevention of complications of gestational diabetes (for the mother and fetus) consists of early detection and active treatment (expanding the indications for insulin therapy) of this disease.

 Forecast

-Despite the fact that pregnancy in women with diabetes is accompanied by a high risk of obstetric and perinatal complications, pregnancy planning and its rational management contribute to a significant reduction in adverse pregnancy outcomes for a mother with diabetes and her offspring.
+Despite the fact that pregnancy in women with diabetes mellitus is accompanied by a high risk of obstetric and perinatal complications, pregnancy planning and its rational management contribute to a significant reduction in adverse pregnancy outcomes for the mother with diabetes mellitus and her offspring.